 Adobe stock: An industry laggard despite record revenue growth

-Adobe may still dominate as the go-to PDF viewer, but its once-unshakable market position is under siege by leaner, generative AI-driven competitors offering cheaper and faster solutions.
+Adobe may still be the go-to PDF viewer, but its once-unshakable market position is under siege by leaner, generative AI-driven competitors offering cheaper and faster solutions.

 Adobe stock (ADBE) closed 0.9% higher at $509.14 on Friday.
 Despite this modest uptick, ADBE remains down over 14% year-to-date.